cudail/snolf-rb2/README.md

 ## Modifiers

 Because this, by design, makes many levels incredibly difficult I've included a set of modifiers to make the game easier that can be activated in game.
-Modifiers are toggled by holding down the Custom Action 2 and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
+Modifiers are toggled by holding down Custom Action 2 and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
 When a modifier is toggled a sound will play and an indicator will be displayed on the HUD.
 Entering the code a second time will disable it.

 * ↑ ↓ ← → - Infinite lives
 * ↑ ↓ ↓ ← → - Infinite rings